I am Steve Hurley and welcome to Explaining Science

 Enceladus- Could there be life?
 Discusses the likelihood of life on Saturn’s moon Enceladus

-I have also written three popular astronomy books
+I have also written a number of popular astronomy books

 Venus, is the planet closest to the Earth in distance, size and internal composition, and the third brightest natural object in our sky after the Sun and the Moon.
-This book focuses on our sister planet and discusses what we would need to do if humanity were ever to build settlements on it.
+This book focuses on our sister planet and discusses what we would need to do if, in the far future, humanity were ever to build settlements on it.
 It is available as a paperback; for more details click here or for e-book format click here.